Summer 2025 Young Writers' Workshop

 Each young writer will receive the workshop reader, writing supplies, t-shirt (wear it to Friday’s celebration), and an anthology (mailed) with the best of each writer’s creations.

-Incoming third and fourth graders will read, and perhaps solve, mystery stories.
-Thinking about “what makes a mystery a mystery?” they will create their own stories, illuminating the texts through multiple means: drawings, watercolors, maps, comics, etc. They will immerse themselves in creativity.
+Incoming third and fourth graders will read, and perhaps create their own wilderness adventures with Rudyard Kipling’s The Jungle Book and/or Robert Louise Stevenson’s Treasure Island, illuminating the texts through multiple means: drawings, watercolors, maps, comics, etc. They will immerse themselves in creativity.

-Incoming 9th – 12th Graders: Strange Occurrences and Found Families
+Incoming 9th – 12th Graders: Travel Writing and Research

 *YWW director staff reserves the right to recombine workshop groups based on student ability, participant enrollment, and/or staff availability.